omni-us/jsonargparse/README.rst

 clear what are the requirements for different use cases, all the requirements of the project are stored in the file :code:`setup.cfg`.
 The basic runtime requirements are defined in section :code:`[options]` in the :code:`install_requires` entry.
-All optional requirements are stored in section :code:`[options.extras_require]` in the :code:`all` entry.
-Also there are :code:`test`, :code:`dev` and :code:`doc` entries in the same :code:`[options.extras_require]` section which lists requirements for testing, development and documentation building.
+All extras requires for optional features listed in :ref:`installation` are stored in section :code:`[options.extras_require]`.
+Also there are :code:`test`, :code:`test_no_urls`, :code:`dev` and :code:`doc`
+entries in the same :code:`[options.extras_require]` section which lists requirements for testing, development and documentation building.

 The recommended way to work with the source code is the following.
 First clone the repository, then create a virtual environment, activate it and finally install the development requirements.
-More precisely the steps would be:
+More precisely the steps are:

 .. code-block:: bash